-Question from Michelle H.: I sometimes loan my phone to my 9 year old son so he can play a game.
+Question from Michelle: I sometimes hand my phone to my 9 year old son so he can play a game.

 Well, I recently found out that he sneaked into the Google Play store and bought several games without my permission.

-We had a long mother-son talk and he assured me that he won’t do it again, but I’d really like to force the Play Store to ask for my password for every purchase.
-Is there a way to do that?
+We had a long mother-son talk and he assured me that he won’t do it again, but I’d really like to make sure he (nor anyone else) can ever do that again.
+Is there something I can do?

 Rick’s answer: This actually is a very common problem, Michelle.